skiphansen/pano_man/README.md

 ## Why a RISC-V ??

 The sound subsystem in the Pano is based on a codec from Wolfson which must be initialized before it can be used.
 I had no interest creating hardware to do the initialization so that leaves software.
-I had even less interest in trying to patch the Pacman Z80 ROMS so ... just drop in a 32 bits processor, since it was easy (*REALLY EASY* since  Tom did all the work so it was already there).
+I had even less interest in trying to patch the Pacman Z80 ROMs so ... just drop in a 32 bits processor, since it was easy (*REALLY EASY* since Tom did all the work so it was already there).

 ## HW Requirements